 a formal body to continue ICAE through cooperation among the leading

 ICAE (International Conference on AE) started in 1980 at Anaheim and

 has since been held six times through Lake Tahoe in 2007.
-ICAE7 will
+ICAE7 was

-continue in 2012 at Granada, Spain, in conjunction with EWGAE30.
-Its
+continued in 2012 at Granada, Spain, in conjunction with EWGAE30 and ICAE8

 basis primarily with the initiatives from the AEWG side, since JCAE